 The Chief Executive Officer represents the sole executive function of the Company and undertakes management of the day-to-day activity of the Company.
 The Chief Executive Officer is entitled to make decisions on any matters relating to the activity of the Company that are not, under the JSC Law, other legislative acts of Kazakhstan or the Charter, within the competence of other bodies or officers of the Company.
-The Chief Executive Officer is appointed by the Board of Directors and a corresponding individual employment contract is entered into setting out the person's terms of engagement.
+The Chief Executive Officer is elected by the Shareholders and a corresponding individual employment contract is entered into setting out the person's terms of engagement.
 The Board of Directors may terminate the employment contract by its decision subject to notice requirements the terms of which are determined by law or the employment contract.
-See "-Directors' remuneration policy following London Admission".
+See "Remuneration" for further details of the terms of the Chief Executive Officer's employment contract.